Janishnehyan03/thelicham-server/Readme.md

 # Thelicham Server API

-This API documentation provides information about the endpoints available in the Blog App API.
+This API documentation provides information about the endpoints available in the THELICHAM SERVER API.

 ## Base URL